Ear Center: Ear Tubes (Bilateral Myringotomy & Transtympanic Tubes)

 Our standard tube is the Paparella Type I Tube®.
 The tube is a low profile (collar-button style) tube made of medical grade silastic.
 The tube generally remains in place for 6-12 months and ejects from the tympanic membrane (eardrum) spontaneously.

 The Triune® Tube is a three flanged tube made of silicone.
 It has soft angled flanges that contour to the inner surface of the tympanic membrane (eardrum).
 The three flanges hold the tube perpendicular to the tympanic membrane.
 Triune tubes tend to remain in the tympanic membrane for a mean of 30 months.
 The Triune tube is used when long-term ventilation of the middle ear is desired.

 A T-Tube is similar to a Triune tube (above) and is considered to be a longer term tube.
 A T-tube has two flanges and is composed of medical grade silastic.
 T-tubes are inserted when long-term ventilation is required.
 T-tubes usually remain in the eardrum for 24 months or longer.
-If T-tubes are retained and are not spontaneously ejected, they may be removed and the eardrum may be repaired with a fat graft or other tissue (fascia or cartilage).
+If T-tubes are retained and are not spontaneously ejected, they may be removed and the eardrum may be repaired with a fat graft from the earlobe or other tissue (fascia or cartilage).

 Removal of the adenoids (primary adenoidectomy) is often recommended along with the insertion of ear tubes.
 The adenoids are located directly behind the nose in the roof of the throat (nasopharynx) and surround the opening of the Eustachian tube.